michaelw-gh/cspace-converter/docs/CONVERTERS.md

 - identifier: the field in the source data used for identifier_field
 - title: the field in the source data used for the local title

+Note: the CSV processor downcases all characters and replaces spaces with "_".
+So a field like "ID Number" should be referred to as "id_number" within the application.

 Example:

 ```ruby